dvollrath/StudyGuide/gdp/afford.md

 One additional note to make.
 In the above example with the Diet Coke we divided affordability growth $g_{PY} - g_P$ by this adjustment $1 + g_P$ to get the right answer.
 When the size of the $g_P$ are close to zero (1%, 2%) then this thing is very close to 1.
 What I'm going to show you here shows how to calculate real GDP growth over lots of goods using differentials, which are about very small changes to things.
 Hence it ignores those adjustment factors.
 That helps in understanding what is going on, without making a big change to the numerical answers.
 When someone like the Bureau of Economic Analysis does this they *do* include the adjustments, so the data you see is doing the right thing.
 We are doing a approximation so that we can see what's going on.

-Call nominal GDP $PY$, where $P$ is the "price" of GDP and $Y$ is a measure of real GDP.
-We'll be more specific about what I mean by real value, but think of $Y$ as a count of the actual things that you consume, as opposed to $PY$, which is how much you spent on them.
-We really only care about $Y$.
+We can be more specific about a few terms.
+"Spending" here refers to nominal GDP, $PY$, where $P$ is the "price" of a unit of GDP, and $Y$ is the measure of real GDP.
+That "price" is notional; there is no single price for GDP.
+But we could talk about a price index or something like that.
+Whenever we talk about spending or expenditure, it refers to the total nominal GDP.

+Okay, all that spending is just the sum of the amounts spent on each individual product.
+Those products are indexed by $i$.
+So $i=1$ might be Diet Coke, $i=2$ might be apples, and so on.
+Each of those products has a price, $P_i$, and a quantity consumed $C_i$.
+I'm going to use the word "consumed" here, but these products are all the products we purchase, and that includes things that get classified as investment spending (e.g. delivery vans, computer equipment) and government spending (e.g. tanks, teacher salaries).
+All this equation says is that nominal GDP is the sum of spending on each individual product.

 $$
 PY = \sum_i P_i C_i
 $$

-Take the differential of this
+We're going to do the same thing we did with the Diet Coke example.
+We're going to look at changes in nominal GDP and then back out changes in real GDP from that with information on prices.
+Here the only change is that we're going to do it via calculus.
+Take the differential

 $$
 d PY = \sum_i P_i dC_i + \sum_i dP_i C_i.
 $$

-In principle we're thinking of this as the differential with respect to time, but it could be how PY changes in response to anything.
 All we're saying here is that the change in spending, $dPY$, is due to changes in quantities, $d C_i$, weighted by their price and changes in prices, $d P_i$, weighted by how much of each thing you buy.
 There isn't anything mysterious here.
 All we've done is collect all the changes in quantities together and all the changes in prices together.

 Now, divide both sides by $PY$, total spending,